“But he was pierced for our transgressions;

 Hanging on a cross.
 A man who is exposed, bleeding, and dying.
 A man who is facing a death of humiliation.
 A death of a criminal.
 A sign hangs above him full of sarcasm, “Jesus, King of the Jews”.
 A man who was chosen to be crucified while allowing the freedom of a murderer.
 A man who had to do everything he could just to take in another breath.
 A man who is completely helpless.
 Here hangs the savior of the world.

 He didn’t look like much of a savior.
-He certainly did not look like any messiah.
-At least no messiah the world expected.
+He certainly did not look like any messiah the world expected.
 He was not a military leader.
 He did not possess the strength of a Samson.
 He did not lead Israel to freedom like a Moses.
 He did not reign over Israel into an era of prosperity like a David.
-Of all the saviors found in the Bible Jesus appears to be the least of the bunch.
+Jesus appears to be the least of the bunch.
 Let’s face it, this man hanging on a cross does not seem to look like a savior.

-What is a savior though?
+What is a savior?
 Is a savior one who comes in the form his subjects demand?
 Does he simply try and meet the needs of those who ask?
 Maybe a savior is meant to be something more.
 Perhaps this savior hanging on a cross is more than He appears to be.
 There is a story behind this man’s life that you may not have known if you were simply passing by.
 This man claimed to be the son of God.
-He didn’t look like any son of God we would have imagined though.
+He didn’t look like any son of God we would have imagined.

-The second man saw something different though.
+The second man saw something different.
 He was another criminal who had earned his punishment on a cross.
 He recognized something in Jesus.
 Perhaps he looked past the mere image he saw before him.
 Perhaps he simply realized some innate truth residing inside the core of his being.
-No matter the way he came to the truth, the truth he arrived at had the greatest outcome he would ever experience in his life.
+The truth set him free.
+“Today you will be with me in paradise.”

 It is true Jesus did not have the strength of a Samson.
 He did not lead Israel into freedom like a Moses.
 He did not reign on a throne in an era of prosperity like a David.
 The only thing he had in common with these other men was death.
 This common criminal noticed the true diversion of the similarities though.
 He grasped that even in the one common thread between Jesus and these great men there was a huge difference.
 Samson, Moses, and David all died as sinners.
 They were some of the greatest heroes of Israel, but they each had huge flaws.
 Jesus was facing death, but he was facing death as an innocent man.
 He was facing death as a sinless man.

 Jesus did not look like a savior, but he was the very kind of savior the world needed.
-A savior does not meet the believed needs of those he is saving.
-A savior meets the core need of others.
+A savior does not simply give what others think they want.
+A savior meets the core need.
 Jesus was the savior the world needed, but never realized.
 That was what this common criminal saw.
 A common criminal who realized the need for a true savior.
 The kind of savior that was required to look nothing like Samson, Moses, or David.
 He realized he needed a savior of souls.

 You need to understand the need for a savior in order to realize that Jesus was a savior.
 Without knowing the need you will never fully see Jesus as the perfect savior.
 He was the perfect savior because he was the perfect sacrifice.
 He paid our debt for our sin.
 He brought peace between God and humankind.